darrell-plant/study-cards/README.md

 ## 📚 Library sync
 - The app fetches `library/index.json` from GitHub Pages.
-- Each file listed in the manifest is downloaded into the chosen folder or browser's IndexedDB.
+- Each file listed in the manifest is downloaded into the browser's IndexedDB.
 - Sync policies: add new only, overwrite if changed, or force overwrite all.
 - Default is **overwrite if changed**.
 - Folder hierarchy (Groups) is now supported and the `Groups` dropdown filters Sets by subfolder.
 - Multi-select Cards: select multiple Sets to study or combine; the textarea and session work with all selected files.

-## 🔐 Permissions (FS Acess API only)
-- Chrome will prompt to grant folder access.
-- On Android, reconnecting may require tapping the 🔌 icon due to stricter permission rules.
-- On desktop, folder permission is usually remembered.

 ## 🛠 Development
 - Built as a single-page HTML/JS app (`study_cards.html`).
 - Uses:
-  - File System Access API (Android/Chrome)
-  - IndexedDB for systems not supporting File System Access
-  - IndexedDB for persisting folder handles and offline storage
+  - IndexedDB for persistent storage and offline library sync
-  - localStorage for saving progress
+  - localStorage for progress and session state
   - Service Worker for offline caching
   - Wake Lock API for car and scroll modes
 - No build step required.
-- The app features a dual driver architecture supporting both File System Access API and IndexedDB storage.
-A `/next` version uses IndexedDB exclusively to enable full offline support on platforms like iOS and Fire tablets.

 ## 🚀 Installation
 - Open [GitHub Pages link](https://darrell-plant.github.io/study-cards).